List of equipment of the British Army: Land Mobility Programme

+The LMP follows earlier programmes such as Multi‑Role Vehicle‑Protected (MRV‑P) and forms part of wider equipment modernisation within the Defence Investment Plan.

+Recce Strike Vehicle

+Separately from the Land Mobility Programme (LMP), the British army is procuring 270 Toyota Hilux Invincible X 4x4s for use as a reconnaissance-strike vehicle for use by 11 Brigade under Project Niala, with deliveries due to be completed by April 2030.

 Motorcycles

 The Parachute Regiment began trialling the Sur-Ron Firefly electric motorcycle in 2021, "for recce, infiltration, but also for communications between positions where you need to pass messages on the man, like we’ve done for hundreds of years, but in a situation where electronic communication is jammed or intercepted.”